RealityBending/IllusionGameHypnosis/documents/Inductions_scripts.md

 ## Hypnosis

+### Expectations

+You are going to listen to instructions designed at helping you reach a state of heightened focus and ability to direct your mind.

 ### Posture Preparation

-Now, please find a comfortable seated position that allows you to relax fully.
-Rest your hands gently in your lap.
+Now, please find a comfortable seated position, and rest your hands gently on the desk.
+Allow your shoulders to drop and relax, and plant your feet firmly on the ground.
 Close your eyes and focus solely on my soothing voice.
-Take slow, easy breaths, allowing your body to settle into this state of relaxation.
+Take slow, easy breaths, allowing your body to settle into this state of ***relaxation***.

 ### Mental State Induction